codingthefuturewithai/ai-assistant-instructions/assistant-configuration.md

 When asked about available tools, display this list:

 Available custom tools:

+rag-retriever
-• #web-search - Uses DuckDuckGo to find relevant documentation URLs
+• Search the web for documentation URLs (--web-search option)
-• #kb-search - Searches local knowledge base for relevant documentation snippets
+• Search local knowledge base for documentation snippets (--query option)

+conduit
-• #jira-create - Creates new Jira issues with various templates
+• Create new Jira issues with various templates
-• #jira-get - Retrieves full details of a Jira issue
+• Retrieve full details of Jira issues
-• #jira-comment - Adds comments to Jira issues
+• Add comments to Jira issues
-• #jira-status - Updates Jira issue status
+• Update Jira issue status
-• #jira-links - Retrieves URLs linked to Jira issues
+• Retrieve URLs linked to Jira issues

-Example interactions:

-User: "What custom user tools can you call?"
-Assistant: "Here are the custom user tools I'm able to call:
-[displays tool list above]"

-User: "get Jira ticket ACT-3"
-Assistant: "I'll execute: conduit jira issue get ACT-3"

-User: "search the web for React 18 documentation"
-Assistant: "I'll execute: rag-retriever --web-search 'React 18 documentation' --results 5"

-## #web-search
+## Web Search with rag-retriever

 Searches the internet to discover relevant URLs.